 Interest Expense.
-For the three months ended November 30, 2006 compared to the three months ended November 30, 2005, interest expense increased \$13.1 million.
-The principal factor for this increase is a net \$9.5 million increase in interest expense related to increased borrowings on the Partnership's Senior Notes and Revolving Credit Facility, and an increase of \$3.6 million related to interest rate swaps.
-The increased borrowings were a result of the CCEH and Titan acquisitions.
+For the three months ended November 30, 2006 compared to the three months ended November 30, 2005, interest expense increased \$29.4 million.
+The principal factors for this increase are increased borrowings by the Parent Company as discussed above, a net \$9.5 million increase in interest expense related to increased borrowings on ETP's Senior Notes and Revolving Credit Facility, and an increase of \$3.6 million related to interest rate swaps.
+The increased borrowings by ETP were a result of the CCEH and Titan acquisitions.